Timeline of the Yemeni civil war (2014–present): April

 The UN brokered a two-month nationwide truce on 2 April 2022 between Yemen's warring parties, which included allowing fuel imports into Houthi-held areas and some flights operating from Sanaa airport to Jordan and Egypt.

 June

 The UN announced on 2 June 2022 that the nationwide truce had been further extended by two months.
 United States welcomed the truce extension in Yemen, praising Saudi Arabia, Jordan, Egypt, and Oman in helping to secure the truce.

 August

 In August 2022 the truce was renewed with commitment to 'an expanded truce agreement as soon as possible'.
-Southern separatists also launched a major offensive capturing the capital of Shabwah and most of Abyan province.
+Southern separatists also launched a major offensive capturing the capital of Shabwah and most of the Abyan province.

 2023

 March

 On 20 March 2023, the United Nations and the International Committee of the Red Cross reported that the Yemeni government and the Houthis agreed to release 887 detainees, following 10 days of negotiations in Switzerland.
 Both parties also agreed to visitation rights in detention facilities and likely more prisoner swaps in the near future.
 Hans Grundberg, the UN’s special envoy for Yemen said that things are finally moving "in the right direction" toward a resolution of the conflict.
 The possible end to a devastating war in the region comes after the recent Saudi-Iranian rapprochement mediated by China a week earlier.